-If you are in this situation: This is what you can do: Do you want to find out whether we will cover the You can ask us to make a coverage decision for you. medical care or services you want?
+If you are in this situation: This is what you can do: To find out whether we will cover the medical care You can ask us to make a coverage decision for you. you want.
 Go to the next section of this chapter, Section 6.2 .
-Have we already told you that we will not cover or pay for a medical service in the way that you want it to be covered or paid for?
-You can make an appeal .
-(This means you are asking us to reconsider.)
-It to be covered or paid for?
-Skip ahead to Section 6.3 of this chapter.
-Do you want to ask us to pay you back for medical You can send us the bill. care or services you have already received and paid for?
+If we already told you that we will not cover or pay for a medical service in the way that you want it to be You can make an appeal .
+(This means you are asking us to reconsider.) overed or paid for.
+Skip ahead to Section 6.3 of this chapter. f you want to ask us to pay you back for medical care You can send us the bill. you have already received and paid for.
 Skip ahead to Section 6.5 of this chapter.